Latrobe Valley Mine Rehabilitation Advisory Committee

 Past achievements include the development of the Regional Growth Plan, the Ninety Mile Beach Subdivision voluntary adjustment scheme, award winning Coastal Design Framework Plans and Environmental Effects Statement assessments on a range of energy related projects.

-Angelo is passionate about Gippsland and is excited about contributing to the ongoing liveability of the region as part of the management team.
+Chris is passionate about Gippsland and is excited about contributing to the ongoing liveability of the region as part of the Gippsland Water management team.

 Gail brings close to three decades of experience in local and state government to her current role as General Manager, City Development at Latrobe City Council.